sgago/algomon/readme.md

 Alternatively, we can store state, say a max number, in a global variable.

 ## Backtracking
 Backtracking tacks on some new concepts on top of trees and DFS.
+In short, the problems don't always give us tree or graph to work with.
+Sometimes, we have to make the generate the tree or graph as we go.
-1. We can make the tree as we go, creating and deleting child nodes as we traverse through.
+1. Again, we can make the tree as we go, creating and deleting child nodes as we traverse through.
 2. We can drag state around via parameters/returns or with global/struct variables.
 3. If we get some crazy 2^N to N! memory usage with backtracking combinatorial problems, we may need to memoize intermediate solutions to cut down on memory usage.
 For a small to mid N, N! will kill our poor computer.
 Memoize typically means using a map or similar to store intermediate and final solutions to the combinatorial problems.